dinojw10/SC4002_G37/README.md

 -  `preprocessing.ipynb`: Notebook with the relevant pre-processing steps and the OOV words results.

--  `cnn_bigru_hybrid.ipynb`: Notebook with the CNN + biLGRU hybrid model training and evaluation
+-  `cnn_bigru_hybrid.ipynb`: Notebook with the CNN + biGRU hybrid model training and evaluation

 -  `ensemble_learning_cnn_biGRU.ipynb`: Notebook with implementation and the evaluation of ensemble learning done on CNN and biLSTM models

--  `bert_bilstm_hybrid.ipynb`: Notebook with the bert + biLSTM hybrid model training and evaluation
+-  `bert_bilstm_hybrid.ipynb`: Notebook with the BERT + biLSTM hybrid model training and evaluation